AdobeDocs/genstudio.en/help/user-guide/approvals/request-review.md

 1. Click **[!UICONTROL Send]**.
 Clicking this button triggers in-product and email notifications that alert each designated approver that they have content to review.

-Optional: Use comments to communicate additional context about the assets under review and call attention to specific details and callouts.
+   _Optional_: Use comments to communicate additional context about the assets under review and call attention to specific details and callouts.

 ## Add and remove approvers